zewdu444/countries_info/README.md

-# countries_cities
+# countries information
-a mobile web application used provide information about geo location and information about countries and cities
+A Mobile web application offers information about countries such as their population, capital city, flag, and other relevant details.
+Users can access a wide range of country-specific information